~14 min read

 The TL;DR

-eDesk wins on native marketplace integration depth (200+ channels) and multi-region tooling.
+eDesk wins on native marketplace integration depth (300+ channels) and multi-region tooling.
 Zendesk suits enterprise teams with the developer hours to build it themselves.
 Gorgias is the obvious pick for Shopify-only DTC brands.
 Freshdesk works as a budget starter.
 Help Scout fits small teams with one storefront and not much else going on.
+Re:amaze specialises in multi-storefront DTC operations across three or more brands.
+Kustomer takes a CRM-first approach for enterprise B2C teams.

 So.
 What’s the best customer support system if you sell on Amazon, eBay, Shopify, Walmart, and a few others?